Autodidac/ALDI_23/README.md

-# OffSetReader v0.1.0
+# ALDI v0.1.0 — The Almond Disassembler

-OffSetReader is a Windows-first reverse engineering utility built with modern C++ and Win32.
+ALDI (the Almond Disassembler) is a Windows-first reverse engineering utility built with modern C++ and Win32.
 It combines a hex viewer, disassembler, and command-driven workflow to quickly inspect binaries and apply patches without leaving a lightweight desktop UI.

 ## Current capabilities
 - **Hex viewer:** Page through the loaded binary with quick Previous/Next navigation and scroll-wheel support.